arliph/SPARTAAS/README.md

 merchantability or fitness for a particular purpose.
 See the GNU General Public License for more details.

-A copy of the GNU General Public License, version 3, is available at
+A copy of the GNU General Public License, version 3, is available at [GPL-3](https://www.r-project.org/Licenses/GPL-3)
-<a target="_blank" href="https://www.r-project.org/Licenses/GPL-3">GPL-3</a>